 Adobe Acrobat Reader is a registered trademark of Adobe Systems Incorporated.
 Microsoft, Windows, and Windows Vista, Internet Explorer (IE) are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 Solaris is a Trademark or registered trademark of Sun Microsystems, Inc. in the United States, and other countries.
 Oracle is a trademark of Oracle in the United States and other countries.
 Websphere is a trademark of IBM in the United States and other countries.
 UNIX is a trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd. All other trademarks are the property of their respective owners.

 © 2020 NCR Corporation Atlanta Georgia USA www.ncr.com All Rights Reserved

 .

+Revision Record